CKevCodes/CKevCodes/README.md

 ## 👋 Hi, I'm Clark

 I’m an aspiring Full-Stack Web Developer learning to build full-stack web applications, focusing on backend development, systems-oriented programming, and data-driven solutions.
 I’m gaining experience with JavaScript, TypeScript, HTML & CSS, TailwindCSS, React, Node.js, Express.js, Vite, Expo, Python, Django, FastAPI, C#, SQLite, MySQL, MS SQL, Git & GitHub, and other technologies as I grow toward professional roles in web development and data engineering.
-I also have experience with C, Java, MongoDB, Unity Engine, Arduino, Python GUI development using Tkinter, data analysis using Pandas, and Windows Forms (C#) for desktop UI development.
+I also have experience with C, Java, MongoDB, Unity Engine, Arduino, Python GUI development using Tkinter, data analysis using Pandas and NumPy, and Windows Forms (C#) for desktop UI development.
 Passionate about problem-solving and continuous learning, I use this GitHub to showcase my projects, experiments, and ongoing journey in software engineering.

 ---